Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Abstract

 \section{Abstract}

-The recent advent of a new class of magnetic material named as {\it altermagnet} (AM), characterized by a combination of momentum-dependent spin-splitting with zero net magnetization, has opened up promising prospects for spintronic applications.
-We theoretically explore how the altermagnetic spin-splitting affects the thermoelectric quasiparticle current in AM-based superconducting heterostructures.
+The recent advent of a new class of magnetic material named as {\it altermagnet} (AM), characterized by a combination of momentum-dependent spin splitting with zero net magnetization, has opened up promising prospects for spintronic applications.
+We theoretically explore how the altermagnetic spin splitting affects the thermoelectric quasiparticle current in AM-based superconducting heterostructures.
 Our setup comprises of a bilayer system where a $d$-wave AM is proximity coupled to an ordinary $s$-wave superconductor (SC).
-We calculate the thermoelectric current carried by the quasiparticles applying a finite thermal bias accross the junction.
+We calculate the thermoelectric current carried by the quasiparticles applying a finite thermal bias across the junction.
 The behavior of the thermoelectric current with the system's base temperature and chemical potential is very similar to that in traditional SC heterostructures.
-Remarkably, the dissipative thermoelectric current found in the AM junction is spin-split and thus generates finite spin-polarization in the AM-based junction, which can approach $100\%$ spin-polarization in the strong altermagnetic phase.
-We further investigate the thermoelectric current in AM-based Josephson junction (JJ) and illustrate how to achieve the diode effect in this AM-based JJ.
-The efficiency of our proposed thermoelectric diode reaches upto $\sim 80\%$ and changes its sign depending on the strength of the AM, enhancing the potential for spin-calotronics applications.
+Remarkably, the dissipative thermoelectric current found in the AM junction is spin split and thus generates finite spin polarization in the AM-based junction, which can approach $100\%$ spin polarization in the strong altermagnetic phase.
+We further investigate the thermoelectric current in AM-based Josephson junction (JJ) and illustrate how to achieve almost perfect diode effect in this AM-based JJ characterized by its efficiency $\sim 100\%$ with its sign decided by the strength of the AM, enhancing the potential for spin-caloritronics applications.